viant/drone-gcloud/README.md

 * `script` URL of a script to pull down and execute.
 Python and Bash currently available.
 Must include the shebang.

+Note the project is pulled from the JSON key.

 ## Example

 ```yaml